-Sustainabl e Development Goals Sustainability indica ators Impacts 3 COSO HEALTH 23% 41 healthcare facilities > 600,000 m2 managed >4 million Hospitals, and primary healthcare centres provide access to healthcare delivery for c.4 million patients a year and over 2,400 beds. ety -W √ 26 fire stations > 33,000 m 2 managed > 800,000 people Fire stations provide c.800,000 people with protection against fire-related injuries and fatalities and mitigation of air, water and soil pollution caused by fire incidents.
-Fire stations also play a critical role as part of a first responders' network, supporting local populations. for society 4 maint 9% 33 schools and colleges > 430,000 m 2 managed > 36,000 pupils Schools and colleges provide c.36,000 pupils with access to primary, secondary and adult education in an effective learning environment.
-9 RECEIPTAGE 53% 19 roads and bridges c.
-2,800 single-lane >300 million Roads and bridges provide local population with reliable and resilient transport, and reduce travel times for c.300 million vehicles a year. ervic kms of roadway operated The maintenance of road networks and bridges is necessary for reliable and safe access, reducing traffic congestion, and decreasing GHG emissions by reducing transit times.
-Maintaining road elements, signalling, surfacing, and other security measures is crucial for a safe journey. tial s 1 hydroelectric generation station 132 MW installed > 80,000 homes Hydroelectric power station supports the access to clean and reliable electricity for over 80,000 homes, while providing flood control and domestic water supply, which represents c.400,000 tonnes of avoided GHG emissions. sser 11 SUSTAINABLE CITIES AND COMMANTIES 5% 1 fully electric public transit line > 39 kms >40 million passengers Urban rail transport is a safe and sustainable means of public transport for c.40 million passengers per year, given the fully autonomous nature of the transit system, which is powered by electricity.
-Facilitate essential services affordable residential housing and community centres >17,000m2/ 100 units >200 people Residential housing units support the access to affordable housing for c.200 people per year, complemented by sport and leisure centres for the local community. acilli 16 PEAGE JUSTICE AND STRONG INSTITUTIONS 10% 4 police stations > 16,000 m 2 managed >1.5 million Police stations promote the rule of law and provide safety for c.1.5 million people per year. Ī .
-3 modern correctional facilities > 190,000 m2 managed >3,000 detainees Modern correctional justice facilities promote the rule of law and are a necessary link in the functioning of judicial systems for c.3,000 detainees a year.
-2 public administration buildings > 37,000 m 2 operated > 500,000 people Public administration buildings provide c.500,000 people with access to public services.
-Managing and mitigating 13 CEMARE ASTIMA Climate action 100% of our assets are screened adaptative capacity to clin and natural disasters.
-Our portfolio of social infrastructure investments demonstrates a high degree of climate resilience.
+Sustainabl e Development Goals Sustainability indica ators Impacts 3 COOD HEALTH 23% 41 healthcare facilities > 600,000 m2 managed >4 million patients Hospitals, and primary healthcare centres provide access to healthcare delivery for c.4 million patients a year and over 2,400 beds. - ₩• 26 fire stations > 33,000 m 2 managed > 800,000 people Fire stations provide c.800,000 people with protection against fire-related injuries and fatalities an mitigation of air, water and soil pollution caused by fire incidents.
+Fire stations also play a critical role as part of a first responders' network, supporting local populations.
+4 GRADITY 9% 33 schools and colleges > 430,000 m 2 managed > 36,000 pupils Schools and colleges provide c.36,000 pupils with access to primary, secondary and adult education in an effective learning environment.
+9 MARTINE BADALIEN 53% 19 roads and bridges c.
+2,800 single-lane >300 million vehicles Roads and bridges provide the local population with reliable and resilient transport, and reduce travel times for c.300 million vehicles a year. kms of roadway operated The maintenance of road networks and bridges is necessary for reliable and safe access, reducing traffic congestion, and decreasing GHG emissions by reducing transit times.
+Maintaining road elements, signalling, surfacing, and other security measures is crucial for a safe journey.
+1 hydroelectric generation station 132 MW installed > 80,000 homes Hydroelectric power station supports the access to clean and reliable electricity for over 80,000 homes, while providing flood control and domestic water supply, which represents c.400,000 tonnes of avoided GHG emissions.
+11 SESTEMBLE CHES TO COMMUNITY 5% 1 fully electric public transit line > 39 kms >40 million passengers Urban rail transport is a safe and sustainable means of public transport for c.40 million passengers per year, given the fully autonomous nature of the transit system, which is powered by electricity. ▲ ■ 3 affordable residential housing and 2 community centres >17,000m2/ 100 units >200 people Residential housing units support the access to affordable housing for c.200 people per year, complemented by sport and leisure centres for the local community.
+16 PEACE JUSTICE AND STRONG INSTITUTIONS 10% 4 police stations > 16,000 m 2 managed >1.5 million Police stations promote the rule of law and provide safety for c.1.5 million people per year.
+Y 3 modern correctional facilities > 190,000 m 2 managed >3,000 detainees $Modern \ correctional \ justice \ facilities \ promote \ the \ rule \ of \ law \ and \ are \ a \ necessary \ link \ in \ the \ functioning \ of \ judicial \ systems \ for \ c.3,000 \ detainees \ a \ year.$ 2 public administration buildings > 37,000 m 2 operated > 500,000 people Public administration buildings provide c.500,000 people with access to public services.
+13 CLINATE Climate action 100% of our assets are screened adaptive capacity to clima and natural disasters.
+Our portfolio of s ocial infrastructure investments demonstrates a high degree of climate resilience.

-Refer to BBGI's ESG Report for an overview of the social impacts facilitated by BBGI's portfolio.
+Refer to BBGI's Sustainability Report for an overview of the social impacts facilitated by BBGI's portfolio.

-3 Do no significant harm
+Do no significant harm